ASHYZ/Cryptonite/README.md

 <img width="731" alt="Screenshot 2023-11-15 181914" src="https://github.com/ASHYZ/Cryptonite/assets/123001554/aa237d41-f26d-4405-a783-141bcb611bbd">

- I used ls -al to list all the items inside the directory
+ I used "ls -al" to list all the items inside the directory

  According to the challenge it should have been a python file so I tried to open and run  .server.py

  <img width="608" alt="Screenshot 2023-11-15 181854" src="https://github.com/ASHYZ/Cryptonite/assets/123001554/f2597edc-69a4-4e51-b6f9-091d71c97604">

- Then I tried running sudo -l .
-It was written that we can run the /usr/bin/vi coomand on challenge so I tried to search upon it and got sudo vi -c ‘:!/bin/sh’ /dev/null commnand which was helpful.
+ Then I tried running "sudo -l" .
+It was written that we can run the " /usr/bin/vi " command on challenge so I tried to search upon it and got " sudo vi -c ‘:!/bin/sh’ /dev/null " command which was helpful.

  then the I went into the root directory and got the flag.